ai-phasepro/LRECA/README.md

 Sources codes included three folders, the /RCNN_model, the /Data, and the /RCNN_ECA_saliency.
 All codes of the demo are included in the fold /Demo.

-The folder /RCNN_model contains four files, RCNN_ECA_3_LLPS.py, RCNN_ECA_3_R.py, RCNN_ECA_3_high.py, and RCNN_ECA_3_madata.py, which contain the code for training and testing the model using 10-fold cross validation on the datasets of LLPS and PDB, phaspDB_reviewed and PDB, phaspDB_highthroughput and PDB, and inhouse-dataset and PDB, respectively.
+The folder /RCNN_model contains five dataset-specific files, RCNN_ECA_3_LLPS.py, RCNN_ECA_3_R.py, RCNN_ECA_3_high.py, RCNN_ECA_3_mydata.py, and RCNN_ECA_3_human.py, which contain the code for training and testing the model using 10-fold cross validation on the datasets of LLPS and PDB, phaspDB_reviewed and PDB, phaspDB_highthroughput and PDB, inhouse-dataset and PDB, and the balanced Human dataset, respectively.

-The folder /Data contains the negative data from the PDB database and the positive data from public databases and the in-house dataset (mydata).
+The folder /Data contains the negative data from the PDB database, the positive data from public databases and the in-house dataset (mydata), and the Human positive and negative sequence datasets.

 The folder /RCNN_ECA_saliency contains the files for computing the contribution of each AA and AA segment.
 Specifically, /RCNN_ECA_saliency /saliency_function /method /RCNN_ECA_saliency_gradCAM.py contain the code for obtained the contribution of each AA. /RCNN_ECA_saliency /saliency_function /RCNN_ECA_save_model contain the well trained model and corresponding parameters.
 The folder /RCNN_ECA_saliency /LCRs_process contain the code for identifying the main contributing AA segments in a protein for LLPS based on the results of the contributions of each AA.

-The folder /Demo contains six folds. /Demo/trained model contains four trained models for the four datasets. /Demo/test_dataset contains the testing data for the four datasets in the demo. /Demo/code_for_model_testing contains the codes for testing. /Demo/classification_output contains the testing results of the trained models on the testing datasets in the demo. /Demo/ saliency_model contains the trained model used for computing the contribution of each AA and AA segment. /Demo/Saliency_output contains the results of the contributing score of individual AAs and AA segments.
+The folder /Demo contains six folds. /Demo/trained model contains the trained models for the five datasets. /Demo/test_dataset contains the testing data for the five datasets in the demo. /Demo/code_for_model_testing contains the codes for testing, including RCNN_ECA_3_human_test.py for the Human dataset. /Demo/classification_output contains the testing results of the trained models on the testing datasets in the demo. /Demo/ saliency_model contains the trained model used for computing the contribution of each AA and AA segment. /Demo/Saliency_output contains the results of the contributing score of individual AAs and AA segments.
 You can also visit our [website](http://www.ai-phasepro.pro/) for the whole datasets

 ## Model